marcoconsiglio/goniometry 问题修复 & 功能扩展

 You can create a negative Angle if the string representation start with the minus (-) sign.

-The NoMatchException is thrown when you try to create an angle:
+The NoMatchException is thrown when you try to create an AngularMeasure with a bad formatted string.

 This create an angle from its decimal representation: